United Kingdom industrial disputes and strikes (2022–present): National Union of Rail, Maritime and Transport Workers

 Following a ballot of National Union of Rail, Maritime and Transport Workers members over whether to take industrial action, it was announced on 24 May 2022 that they had voted in favour of strike action, paving the way for the UK's first national rail strike for three decades.
-Workers at Avanti West Coast, c2c, Chiltern Railways, CrossCountry, East Midlands Railway, Greater Anglia, Great Western (GWR), London North Eastern Railway, Northern Trains, Southeastern, South Western Railway, TransPennine Express and West Midlands Trains voted to strike, with 71% of those balloted taking part in the vote; of those 89% voting in favour of strike action and 11% against.
+Workers at Abellio Greater Anglia, Avanti West Coast, c2c, Chiltern Railways, CrossCountry, East Midlands Railway, Great Western, London North Eastern Railway, Northern Trains, Southeastern, South Western Railway, TransPennine Express and West Midlands Trains voted to strike, with 71% of those balloted taking part in the vote; of those 89% voting in favour of strike action and 11% against.
 The ballot at Thameslink, Southern and Great Northern did not support strike action but supported industrial action short of a strike.
 Mick Lynch, General Secretary of the RMT said the decision "sends a clear message that members want a decent pay rise, job security and no compulsory redundancies".
 The action would see the largest outbreak of industrial action in the United Kingdom since 1989, and the first national strike involving the UK's railways since 1994, when signal workers walked out over a pay dispute with Railtrack.

 On 7 June, initial strike dates were announced for 21, 23 and 25 June, with rail employees at Network Rail and 13 train operators joining the action.
 It was also announced that the 21 June strike would coincide with a planned 24-hour strike to be held by workers on the London Underground.
 The 21 June walkout involved 40,000 rail staff, as well as 10,000 workers from London Underground.
 Further strikes were subsequently called for 27 July, 18 and 20 August. and 15 and 17 September.
 Following the death of Queen Elizabeth II on 8 September, the strikes scheduled for 15 and 17 September were suspended.
 On 20 September a strike was announced for 1 October.

 On 22 September, an RMT strike was announced for 8 October, which the union described as "effectively shutting down the railway network".
 As the 8 October strike approached, and with no further national strikes scheduled for after then, Mick Lynch announced that members would be balloted to determine if they wished to continue with the strikes.
 On 19 October, a further three strike days were announced for November, occurring on 3, 5, and 7 November.
 On 4 November the RMT announced the strikes had been suspended and that they would enter into "a period of intensive negotiations" with Network Rail and the train operators.
 Network Rail announced that because of the strikes had been called off at the eleventh hour there would remain "severe disruption" to services the following day, as well as on 7 November.